William Shatner to visit London Comic Con

 Former Stratford Festival actor and “Star Trek” captain William Shatner will be appearing at the London Comic Con in October.

 “Star Trek” with its high drama and complex themes was know to draw from Shakespeare’s works.
-For example, the following “Star Trek” episodes contain Shakespeare references.
+Here are six “Star Trek” episodes with Shakespeare references.

 “The Conscience of the King”